ScottLogic/blog/_posts/2025-02-21-intersection-and-union-types-with-java-and-scala.md

 **Conclusion: Embracing Type Flexibility with Intersection and Union types**

 Intersection and union types are powerful tools that enhance type system expressiveness and code safety.
 Scala 3's direct syntax, structural flexibility, and explicit null handling provide a very advanced and adaptable approach to union and intersection types.
-Java 23, utilising interface intersection and sealed hierarchies (now with improved pattern matching and **compile-time exhaustiveness checking**), offers a robust and structured way to simulate these concepts, particularly beneficial for designing well-defined APIs within its more inheritance-centric type system.
-However, developers should be mindful of  increased flexibility, nuances of null handling, the explicit nature of union type inference in Scala, and the different levels of exhaustiveness checking in pattern matching.
+Java 23, utilising interface intersection and sealed hierarchies (now with improved pattern matching and **compile-time exhaustiveness checking**), offers a robust and structured way to simulate these concepts.
+This is particularly beneficial for designing well-defined APIs within its more inheritance-centric type system.
+However, we should be mindful of  increased flexibility, nuances of null handling, the explicit nature of union type inference in Scala, and the different levels of exhaustiveness checking in pattern matching.
 Understanding these language-specific characteristics will enable you to effectively utilise intersection and union types in both Java and Scala, choosing the approach best suited to your needs and constraints.

 ### Next time